-Equity is, essentially, an abstract socio-political concept, but it is usually quantified with the so-called inequality measures to be minimized.
-Inequality measures were primarily studied in economics (Sen. 1973) while recently they become very popular tools in Operations Research.
+Inequality measures were primarily studied in economics (Sen, 1973) while recently they become very popular tools in Operations Research.
 For instance, Marsh and Schilling (1994) describe twenty different measures proposed in the literature to gauge the level of equity in facility location alternatives.
 Typical inequality measures are some deviation type dispersion characteristics.
-They are translation invariant in the sense that $\rho(\mathbf{y} + a\mathbf{e}) = \rho(\mathbf{y})$ for any outcome vector \mathbf{y} and real number a (where \mathbf{e} vector of units $(1, \ldots, 1)$), thus being not affected by any shift of the outcome scale.
-Moreover, the inequality measures are also inequality relevant which means that they are equal to 0 in the case of a perfectly equal outcomes while taking positive values for any unequal one.
+They are translation invariant in the sense that $\rho(\mathbf{y} + a\mathbf{e}) = \rho(\mathbf{y})$ for any outcome vector $\mathbf{y}$ and real number a (where $\mathbf{e}$ vector of units $(1, \ldots, 1)$ ), thus being not affected by any shift of the outcome scale.
+Moreover, the inequality measures are also inequality relevant, which means that they are equal to 0 in the case of perfectly equal outcomes while taking positive values for unequal ones.

-The simplest inequality measures are based on the absolute measurement of the spread of outcomes, like the mean (absolute) difference or the maximum (absolute) difference
+The simplest inequality measures are based on the absolute measurement of the spread of outcomes, like the mean absolute difference or the maximum absolute difference